Beach Brawl

 Beach Brawl was the only live professional wrestling pay-per-view event produced by Herb Abrams' Universal Wrestling Federation (UWF).
 The event took place on June 9, 1991 at the Manatee Civic Center in Palmetto, Florida.

 Eight professional wrestling matches were contested at the event.
 In the main event, Steve Williams defeated Bam Bam Bigelow to become the inaugural SportsChannel Television Champion in the finals of a sixteen-man tournament.
 The inaugural Women's World Champion was also crowned at the event as Rockin' Robin defeated Candi Devine to become the inaugural women's champion of the company.
 The event was widely considered a failure because of its extremely low attendance and pay-per-view buyrate of 0.10.
+Reportedly, there were only 70 tickets sold with the remainder of the crowd being papered according to the June 17, 1991 edition of the Wrestling Observer Newsletter.

 Event

 Before the event aired live on pay-per-view, Boris Zhukov defeated Paul Samson in a dark match.